FernandesMF/FernandesMF/README.md

 After being hired, I have been studying machine learning algorithms and python, and I think I fell in love :heartbeat:

-I'm always eager to leran new things!
+I'm always eager to learn new things!